-Welcome to the first day of 2019.
+New Year, new energy!
+Welcome to the first month of 2019.
 Give a fresh start to your business this year.
-Many businesses are making new resolutions for the New Year and some are creating budget for the year.
-Running, maintaining and growing a small business can be a huge and difficult task.
-This is especially true for small business owners who are just entering into the business.
+Many businesses are making new resolutions for the New Year and some are proposing a budget for the year.
+Running, maintaining and growing a small business can be an enormous task.
+This holds to be truer for the amateur business owners who are just entering into the domain of small businesses.

-Good financial planning is important to business success.
-Whether you are an established business or just starting out, appropriate management and planning of your business finances indicates that you will have control over your business’ performance and growth.
+Good financial planning is integral to business success.
+Whether you are an established business owner or just starting out, astound management and planning of your business finances indicates that you will have control over your business’ flux.

 Therefore as a small business owner, you’ll need to establish and maintain a reliable budget to keep your finances in check.
-Here are some tips that will help you in making a stable budget;
+Here are some tips that will help you in making a sound budget:

 - Know Your Situation and Risks

 Almost every business experiences an out-and-out risk at certain stages in their business while growing.
-And most of these risks have substantial effects on your business.
-Business owners need to consider many factors from their risks to create a budgeting plan for their business.
-You need to ask questions such as
+And most of these risks have a substantial effect on your business.
+Business owners need to consider almost all of the risk factors to create a budgeting plan for their business.
+You need to ask questions such as:

-- Is your business is at high risk of natural disaster?
+o Is your business at high risk of natural disaster?

-It is essential for you to know how these risks will affect your business because these are the success determining factors in small business.
-Clear all these risks that can hurt your business productivity.
+It is essential for you to comprehend how these risks will affect your business because these are the success-determining factors in small business.
+Clear all the potential risks that can tint your business productivity.

 - Estimate Your Revenue and Expenses

-You have probably familiar with the basics of your business financials and you might have an idea of expenses that you need to make, how much workers you need, your office rent, utility expenses, and so on.
-You will probably have a target of your expected revenues monthly or yearly basis.
-Knowing this basic factors, you will have the ability to assess your expenses and revenues and use this approach to create a budget plan for your small business.
+You are probably familiar with the position of the financials of your business.
+You might have an estimate of expenses that you need to make, how much workers you need, your office rent, utility expenses, and so on.
+You will probably have a target of your expected revenues on a monthly or yearly basis.
+Knowing these basic factors, you will have the ability to assess your expenses and revenues and use this approach to create a budget plan for your small business.

 - Have Solid Financial Plan

-If you are creating a budget plan for first time, you need to learn your industry standards before getting into it.
+If you are creating a budget plan for the first time, you need to learn your industry standards before getting involved in it.
 Determine what type of common costs and revenues a business can get by researching online.
 You can discuss this with other small business owners in your vicinity, specifically from businesses who are in the same niche.

 Managing all your accounts so you can better understand how much you are spending and earning places you in a strong position, and additionally helps you to estimate your income and profits and create plans for your future budgets.
 Successful business owners that have strong financial plans.